cfpb/curriculum-review-tool/README.md

 ### Implementation details

-  - **Jinja2**: A single template file is used ([bb-tool.html](https://github.com/cfpb/teachers-digital-platform/blob/master/teachers_digital_platform/jinja2/teachers_digital_platform/bb-tool.html)).
+  - **Jinja2**: A single template file is used ([bb-tool.html](https://github.com/cfpb/teachers-digital-platform/blob/master/crtool/jinja2/crtool/bb-tool.html)).

-  - **CSS**: This page pulls in the platform’s global style sheet ([tdp.less](https://github.com/cfpb/teachers-digital-platform/blob/master/teachers_digital_platform/css/tdp.less)).
-The [tour molecule](https://github.com/cfpb/teachers-digital-platform/blob/master/teachers_digital_platform/css/organisms/tour.less) contains most of the styles specific to this page.
+  - **CSS**: This page pulls in the platform’s global style sheet ([tdp.less](https://github.com/cfpb/teachers-digital-platform/blob/master/crtool/css/tdp.less)).
+The [tour molecule](https://github.com/cfpb/teachers-digital-platform/blob/master/crtool/css/organisms/tour.less) contains most of the styles specific to this page.
 This page also uses the styles from the [animate on scroll](https://github.com/michalsnik/aos) library.

-  - **JS**: This page pulls in the platform’s global JavaScript file ([tdp.js](https://github.com/cfpb/teachers-digital-platform/blob/master/teachers_digital_platform/js/index.js)).
-The [scroll.js](https://github.com/cfpb/teachers-digital-platform/blob/master/teachers_digital_platform/js/scroll.js) module handles the smooth scrolling to the different tour stops and depends on the [smoothscroll polyfill](https://github.com/iamdustan/smoothscroll) to work in older browsers.
+  - **JS**: This page pulls in the platform’s global JavaScript file ([tdp.js](https://github.com/cfpb/teachers-digital-platform/blob/master/crtool/js/index.js)).
+The [scroll.js](https://github.com/cfpb/teachers-digital-platform/blob/master/crtool/js/scroll.js) module handles the smooth scrolling to the different tour stops and depends on the [smoothscroll polyfill](https://github.com/iamdustan/smoothscroll) to work in older browsers.
 This page also uses the script from the [animate on scroll](https://github.com/michalsnik/aos) library.

 <a name="bb-local-testing-development"/>

 ### Local testing/development

  - The Building blocks tool is accessible at the following path "**practitioner-resources/youth-financial-education/journey**"
- - The template for this page can be found in: ```teachers_digital_platform/jinja2/teachers_digital_platform/bb-tool.html```
+ - The template for this page can be found in: ```crtool/jinja2/crtool/bb-tool.html```

 <a name="curriculum-review-tool"/>

-## Curriculum review tool
+## Curriculum Review tool

-**Description**: The [Curriculum review tool](https://www.consumerfinance.gov//practitioner-resources/youth-financial-education/curriculum-review/tool/) is an interactive, online tool for educators to use in place of the [paper-based PDF](https://s3.amazonaws.com/files.consumerfinance.gov/f/201509_cfpb_youth-financialeducation-curriculum-review.pdf) that already exists on the cf.gov website.
+**Description**: The [Curriculum Review tool](https://www.consumerfinance.gov/practitioner-resources/youth-financial-education/curriculum-review/tool/) is an interactive, online tool for educators to use in place of the [paper-based PDF](https://s3.amazonaws.com/files.consumerfinance.gov/f/201509_cfpb_youth-financialeducation-curriculum-review.pdf) that already exists on the cf.gov website.

-Further documentation about the CR tool can be found in the [crtool directory](https://github.com/cfpb/teachers-digital-platform/tree/master/teachers_digital_platform/crtool).
+Further documentation about the CR tool can be found in the [crtool directory](https://github.com/cfpb/teachers-digital-platform/tree/master/crtool).

 <a name="search-interface"/>